canyon289/canyon289.github.io/dev/content/articles/ReuseableML.md

 tests for your own code.
 There are many examples of [test driven development](https://www.google.com/search?q=test+driven+development).
 However I also use tests to test my own understanding of how machine learning libraries work.
-By writing the following tests I can double check my understanding of word lemmatizers and CountVectorizer in scikit-learn.
+By writing the following tests I can double-check my understanding of word lemmatizers and CountVectorizer in scikit-learn.

 ```python